Romano Law

 Associate Attorney

 The Writers Guild of America, known as the WGA, is a labor union that represents writers in television, film and new media.
-Because the WGA negotiates collective bargaining agreements with studios and has secured many benefits, including guaranteed minimum salaries, residuals, writing credits, pensions and health plans, professional writers tend to be members of this union.
-On the other hand, for producers, working with WGA writers can impose certain requirements that may not otherwise arise.
-Let’s walk through some requirements that producers and others who are considering hiring a WGA writer should know.
+Because the WGA negotiates collective bargaining agreements with studios and has secured many benefits, including guaranteed minimum salaries, residuals, writing credits, pensions and health plans, professional writers tend to benefit by being members of this union.
+On the other hand, a WGA writer is generally prohibited from selling their screenplay to, or otherwise working with, a company that is not a signatory.

 Becoming a WGA Signatory